Currency:

 Google is trying to move to Schema, especially on mobile devices where screen height and width are very limited.
 That is why Schema.org, Rich Snippets and Rich Cards are extremely popular right now.

-You can read more in the article , which shows examples of structured data.
+You can learn more in the article showing examples of structured data.

-1. Accelerate mobile pages to increase page loading speed, and the ability to cache content and serve it directly to a search engine (instead of submitting user back to the original site).
+1. Accelerate mobile pages to increase page loading speed, and be able to cache content and serve it directly to the search engine (instead of sending the user to the original site).

-2. Remove side ads so the mobile site doesn't break the look.
+2. Removal of side ads so that the look of the mobile site is not disturbed.

-Mobile Tech ologies are changing rapidly, and this has a direct impact on changing user behavior when accessing the Internet from a phone.
+Mobile technologies are rapidly changing and this has a direct impact on changing user behavior when accessing the Internet from a phone.

 FIND OUT HOW TO GET A DISCOUNTED WEBSITE